bgamari/ghc-wiki-import/replacing-gmp-notes.md

-GMP memory is integrated with the RunTime System's (RTS's) Garbage Collector (GC).
+GMP memory is integrated with the [RunTime System's](commentary/rts) (RTS's) [Storage Manager](commentary/rts/storage) (SM)--the RTS's Garbage Collector (GC).
 GMP memory is allocated from the GC heap, so values produced by GMP are under the control of the RTS and its GC.
 The current implementation is memory efficient wile allowing the RTS and its GC to maintain control of GMP evaluations.